jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

   (a) pursuant to section 10(2), a record of management rights is recorded in relation to any frequency to which this section applies; and
   (b) that frequency is one of the frequencies of a channel; and (c) immediately before the date on which that record of management rights is so recorded, any person held more than 7 radio licences (being licences that were first granted before 1 July 1989 for a period of not less than 12 months) to operate a service on that channel,—
-(5) Where, but for this subsection, the expiry date of any record of management rights relating to any frequency in relation to which a spectrum licence is granted pursuant to subsection (2) or, as the case may be, any person is registered as manager pursuant to subsection (4) is earlier than the expiry of the period of 20 years commencing on the date on which that record of management rights was recorded under section 10(2), the expiry date of that record of management rights shall be deemed to be the date of the expiry of the period of 20 years commencing on the date on which that record of management rights was recorded under that section, and the Registrar shall amend the Register accordingly.
+(5) Where, but for this subsection, the expiry date of any record of management rights relating to any frequency in relation to which a spectrum licence is granted pursuant to subsection (2) or, as the case may be, any person is registered as manager pursuant to subsection (4) is earlier than the expiry of the period of 20 years commencing on the date on which that record of management rights was recorded under section 10(2), the expiry date of that record of management rights shall be deemed to be the date of the expiry of the period of 20 years commencing on the date on which that record of management rights was recorded under that section, and the Registrar shall amend the register accordingly.

 ### 163 Incumbent to give notice of intention to exercise transitional right
-(1) Where, in relation to any frequency to which section 162 applies, any person wishes to be granted the spectrum licence to which that person is entitled by virtue of subsection (2) or, as the case may be, to be registered as manager by virtue of subsection (4), that person shall give written notification of that fact to the Secretary not later than 10 working days after the date on which a record of management rights is recorded in relation to that frequency pursuant to section 10(2).
+(1) Where, in relation to any frequency to which section 162 applies, any person wishes to be granted the spectrum licence to which that person is entitled by virtue of subsection (2) of that section or, as the case may be, to be registered as manager by virtue of subsection (4) of that section, that person shall give written notification of that fact to the Secretary not later than 10 working days after the date on which a record of management rights is recorded in relation to that frequency pursuant to section 10(2).
 (2) That person shall also specify in that notice whether that person elects to pay, in respect of the spectrum licence or, as the case may be, the registration as manager,—and that election shall not be capable of revocation or variation.
-  (a) an annual fee in accordance with paragraph (a) of section 164; or (b) the amount referred to in paragraph (b) of that subsection,— (3) If the person entitled, pursuant to section 162, to be granted a spectrum licence or, as the case may be, to be registered as manager in respect of any frequency does not give the written notice required by subsection (1) within the period specified in that subsection, the right conferred on that person by section 162 to be granted that spectrum licence or, as the case may be, registered as manager in respect of that frequency shall lapse, and that person shall not be entitled to be granted any spectrum licence or be registered as manager pursuant to that right.
+  (a) an annual fee in accordance with paragraph (a) of subsection (1) of section 164; or (b) the amount referred to in paragraph (b) of that subsection,— (3) If the person entitled, pursuant to section 162, to be granted a spectrum licence or, as the case may be, to be registered as manager in respect of any frequency does not give the written notice required by subsection (1) within the period specified in that subsection, the right conferred on that person by section 162 to be granted that spectrum licence or, as the case may be, registered as manager in respect of that frequency shall lapse, and that person shall not be entitled to be granted any spectrum licence or be registered as manager pursuant to that right.